 Address: Prinsengracht 653, 1016 XD Amsterdam, Netherlands

-Café Het Molenpad is a popular brown bar located near both Nine Streets and Leidseplein.
-Known for its traditional elements such as dark wood panels, a cozy atmosphere, and delicious food, this brown bar is a favorite amongst locals and tourists alike.
-It’s a go-to spot that offers both an excellent interior for those off-weather days, as well as charming canalside seating right on the corner.
+Café Het Molenpad is a popular brown bar near Nine Streets and Leidseplein.
+Known for its traditional elements, such as dark wood panels, a cozy atmosphere, and delicious food, this brown bar is a favorite among locals and tourists.
+It’s a go-to spot with an excellent interior for those off-weather days and charming canalside seating right on the corner.

-With its outdoor seating and warm atmosphere, it’s the perfect place to enjoy a cold beer or a hot cup of coffee with friends.
-The bar also offers a range of beer options and has a selection of snacks to choose from on the menu.
+Its outdoor seating and warm atmosphere make it the perfect place to enjoy a cold beer or a hot cup of coffee with friends.
+The bar also offers a range of beer options and has a selection of snacks on the menu.

 See Related: Best Food Tours in Amsterdam to Book

 9. Café ‘t Smalle